 A geoprocessing model is saved as a model tool in a toolbox.
 Model tools can be run like any other geoprocessing tool from the Geoprocessing pane and used in other models and Python scripts.
-You can configure a model tool so it is easy to process different datasets with different settings than those specified inside the model, without actually modifying the model variables in ModelBuilder.
+You can configure a model tool so you can process different datasets with different settings than those specified inside the model, without actually modifying the model variables in ModelBuilder.

 - Build and save a model within ModelBuilder.